nodejs/node/doc/guides/technical-priorities.md

 Organizations will only choose technologies that allow them to sufficiently manage risk in their production deployments.
 In order for Node.js to continue its growth in product/enterprise deployments we need to ensure that we help them manage that risk.
-It is important that we have a well documented security model so that consumers understand what threats are/are not addressed by the Node.js runtime.
+We must have a well-documented security model so that consumers understand what threats are/are not addressed by the Node.js runtime.
 We also need to provide functions/features which help them limit attack surfaces even if it does not result in 100% protection as this will still help organizations